 Hang on.
 I’ve someone here who wants to say something.
 “Squawk”.
 Oh yes, Squawk, I’m glad you reminded me.
 I recommend this book to all readers, young and old.

-One of the recent reviews for Oskar’s Quest on Goodreads
+One of the recent reviews for Oskar’s Quest

 One of the reviews for Princelings Revolution